AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/text-mode/reference-collections-report.md

    For more information about finding the fields of the object of your collection, see the section [Find collection objects and their fields in the API Explorer](#finding-collection-objects-and-their-fields-in-the-api) in this article.
    Make a note of the field you want to display in the collection.

-1. Navigate back to your report, and in the `Filters` tab, click  `Switch to Text Mode`.
+1. Navigate back to your report, and in the **Filters**&nbsp;tab, click&nbsp;**Switch to Text Mode**.

-1. In the `Set Filter Rules for your Report` area, paste the following code:
+1. In the **Set Filter Rules for your Report** area, paste the following code:
    <pre>collection object name:collection object field=collection object value<br>collection object name:collection object field_Mod=value of the modifier</pre>

-1. Replace  `collection object name`&nbsp;with the name of your collection object as it appears in the [API Explorer](../../../wf-api/general/api-explorer.md).&nbsp;This value is typically the plural form of the collection object name.
+1. Replace&nbsp;**collection object name**&nbsp;with the name of your collection object as it appears in the [API Explorer](../../../wf-api/general/api-explorer.md).&nbsp;This value is typically the plural form of the collection object name.

-1. Replace  `collection object field`&nbsp;with the name of the field of your collection object in, as it appears in the [API Explorer](../../../wf-api/general/api-explorer.md).
+1. Replace&nbsp;**collection object field**&nbsp;with the name of the field of your collection object in, as it appears in the [API Explorer](../../../wf-api/general/api-explorer.md).

-1. Replace `collection object value` with the value of the collection object as it appears in Workfront.
+1. Replace **collection object value** with the value of the collection object as it appears in Workfront.
-1. Replace `value of the modifier` with a valid modifier.
+1. Replace **value of the modifier** with a valid modifier.
    For a list of modifiers, see [Filter and condition modifiers](../../../reports-and-dashboards/reports/reporting-elements/filter-condition-modifiers.md).
    For example, to build a project report that&nbsp;displays only projects with tasks that have "Marketing" in their name, use&nbsp;the following code:
    <pre>tasks:name=Marketing<br>tasks:name_Mod=cicontains</pre> This report only displays projects which have at least one&nbsp;task that has the word "marketing" in their name.